Downtown San Diego: Tourist attractions

 The Columbia (waterfront) neighborhood of downtown hosts the USS Midway aircraft carrier museum ship, as well as the eight ships and boats of the Maritime Museum of San Diego, headlined by Star of India.

 The San Diego Convention Center and Petco Park are located downtown, as well as Seaport Village.

 More than 200 cruise ships a year call at the cruise ship terminal.
 A passenger ferry connects downtown San Diego with Coronado, and San Diego Bay harbor tours depart from Harbor Drive.

 Annual events

 Downtown events include the Big Bay Balloon Parade, held in conjunction with the Holiday Bowl; the Martin Luther King Jr. Day Parade and Festival; the Parade of Lights featuring holiday-decorated boats on the Bay; and the San Diego Street Scene music festival.
 Every mid to late July, downtown San Diego is transformed for San Diego Comic-Con, the largest entertainment and comic book convention in the world.
 San Diego Comic-Con is held inside the San Diego Convention Center, but the convention has expanded to other nearby hotels, parks, and plazas which include the Manchester Grand Hyatt Hotel, Marriott Marquis San Diego Marina, Hilton San Diego Bayfront, Omni San Diego Hotel and the Gaslamp Quarter as major supporting venues.
+Annually each Halloween season, The Haunted Hotel resided in the area from 1993 to 2019, before it relocated to Mission Valley.